BJankauskas/pointCloudToSTL/docs/future_development_ideas.md

 - **Semantic Segmentation**: Use AI to segment the point cloud into meaningful regions (e.g., ground, buildings, vegetation) before reconstruction.
 - **Mesh Quality Assessment**: Train AI models to evaluate the quality of reconstructed meshes and suggest improvements.

+## Preprocessing and Postprocessing Enhancements

+To improve the quality of surface reconstruction and reduce artifacts, the following preprocessing and postprocessing methods should be implemented:

+### Preprocessing Methods
+1. **Point Cloud Denoising**: Implement algorithms to remove noise and outliers from the point cloud data.
+2. **Point Cloud Smoothing**: Apply smoothing techniques to reduce sharp transitions and irregularities in the point cloud.
+3. **Point Cloud Resampling**: Add functionality to densify or uniformly sample the point cloud for consistent coverage.

+### Postprocessing Methods
+1. **Mesh Smoothing**: Introduce mesh smoothing algorithms to remove jagged edges and surface artifacts.
+2. **Hole Filling**: Implement hole-filling techniques to close small gaps in the reconstructed mesh.
+3. **Mesh Simplification**: Add methods to simplify the mesh while preserving its overall shape and structure.

+These enhancements will ensure cleaner and more accurate surface reconstruction results.

 ## Performance Optimization
 - Optimize algorithms for large point clouds to reduce memory usage and computation time.
 - Leverage GPU acceleration for computationally intensive tasks.